 - PhD (2010), Botstein Laboratory, Princeton University

-- Broad Institute of Harvard and MIT SPARC Award
+- SPARC Award from the Broad Institute of MIT and Harvard

 - Princeton University Dean's Award